 Arts and culture, and music in particular, are a unique feature of the Confucius Institute at Victoria University of Wellington.
 We are located in Wellington, one of most culturally dynamic, diverse and accessible capital cities in the world.

-Developed from our successful Chinese photography exhibition in 2011 that toured several schools in Wellington, Wanganui and Rotorua, the CI Art Gallery Project is a monthly changing exhibition of small-scale artworks by Chinese artists or New Zealand artist of Chinese background.
-These artworks will be displayed in the University’s Confucius Institute building at 18 Kelburn Parade.
+The CI Art Gallery Project is an exhibition of small-scale artworks by Chinese artists or New Zealand artist of Chinese background.
+These artworks are displayed in the University’s Confucius Institute building at 18 Kelburn Parade and in the Kelburn University library.
 Admission is free and open to the public.
 Interested schools, arts and community centres are welcome to request a temporary exhibition.
-Read more.

-- Gu-zheng artists Xiyao Chen and Ruoyan Zuo gave a dazzling Gu-zheng concert at St Mary of the Angels in June 2012.
+- Pipa virtuoso Wu Man and the New Zealand String Quartet gave a dazzling concert at St Mary of the Angels in September 2017.